 In the evening, enjoy strolling the cobblestone streets of Gastown.
 In the summer, the shops stay open late, and there are plenty of options to grab a casual drink.

 Its trendy boutiques and souvenir stores are a great place to do some last-minute shopping if you need a gift for family and friends.
+Alternatively, you can head to Robson Street, a trendy shopping area with high-end shops.

 The Gastown Steam Clock attracts a crowd in summer.
 They come to hear its Westminster chimes and see steam rise every fifteen minutes.